Datasets

 source: "yann lecun"

-Then update your changes back to cnvrg using the cnvrg UI or CLI.
+Then update your changes back to AI Studio using the AI Studio UI or CLI.

 # Data Queries

-Using cnvrg, you can create queries and subsets of your original dataset.
-This is especially useful when you want to work on a subset of your dataset (for example, only data labelled "train").
+Using AI Studio, you can create queries and subsets of your original Dataset.
+This is especially useful when you want to work on a subset of your Dataset (for example, only data labelled "train").

 There are two ways to query your data: using the file path or using tags.
 Complete the following steps: